 Even when it is difficult, there are a few ways, as described above, which can make the experience better for your baby.

-If you have seen your baby experience a teething rash, you must have gone through the difficult period of uncertainty, fear, and pain with your baby.
+If you have seen your baby experience a teething rash, you must have gone through a difficult period of uncertainty, fear, and pain with your baby.
 If you have experienced it, you can relate well to all the things described above.